Nature Trust of New Brunswick celebrates 100th nature preserve milestone

 About the Nature Trust of New Brunswick

-The Nature Trust of New Brunswick is a charitable land conservation organization dedicated to permanently protecting New Brunswick’s natural habitats.
-Since 1987, the Nature Trust has worked in partnership with landholders, communities, and volunteers to conserve more than 14,000 acres across the province, safeguarding vital forests, rivers, and coastlines.
+The Nature Trust of New Brunswick is a charitable land conservation organization dedicated to protecting New Brunswick’s natural spaces forever.
+Since 1987, the Nature Trust has worked in partnership with landholders, communities, and volunteers to conserve 14,700 acres across 100 nature preserves, safeguarding vital forests, rivers and coastlines.
 With a mission grounded in connection, care, and community, the Nature Trust helps ensure that the wild places that feel like home today will be there for future generations to explore, love, and protect.
 Learn more at www.naturetrust.nb.ca.

 Jon MacNeill